 In Iowa alone, there are more than 100 insurance companies who sell insurance.
-These insurance policies range from personal injury to workers' compensation.
-While there are lots of companies, the common theme is that just because you pay your insurance company a premium does not mean that they are going to look out for you.
-Some people think that if they are injured that their own insurance company will go after the other person on their behalf which is simply not true.
+The policies issued by these companies range from personal injury to workers' compensation.
+Although people generally buy insurance to protect themselves against future loss, just because you pay your insurance company a premium does not mean that they are going to look out for you.
+Some people think that if they are injured their own insurance company will go after the other person on their behalf, which is simply not true.
 While your insurance company will try to recover what they have paid for property damage, it is highly unlikely that they will pursue a claim for your personal injuries.

 Also, if you are dealing with another insurance company, like the company for a driver who injures you or the workers' compensation company for your employer, you should know the following:

-3. The insurance company is in the business of making the most profit as possible, which means paying you as little as possible;
+3. The insurance company is in the business of making the most profit possible, which means paying you as little as possible.

-4. The insurance adjustor may be nice to you, but they are not looking out for you and your best interests; and
+4. The insurance adjuster may be nice to you, but they are not looking out for you and your best interests.

 5. Insurance companies are in the business of selling insurance and do not like paying claims.

-We will let you make your own determination about if you can trust the insurance company or not, but as you can see from the above information keep in mind whose side the insurance company is on.
+We will let you make your own determination about whether you can trust the insurance company but keep in mind whose side the insurance company is on.

 Tips for Dealing With Insurance Companies:

 1. Tell the truth - Anything you say can and may be used against you by the insurance company and their lawyers.
-Even a small lie can ruin your credibility so the best policy is to always tell the truth.
-That way you will never have to worry about what you said;
+Even a small lie can ruin your credibility, so the best approach is to always tell the truth.
+That way you will never have to worry about what you said.

-2. Dealing with the insurance adjustor - When dealing with an insurance adjustor you need to be smart and watch what you say because it could later be used against you.
-After all, insurance companies have professionals working for them so you should consider having a professional on your side.
-If you decide to hire an injury attorney, then your attorney will deal with the insurance company on your behalf;
+2. Dealing with the insurance adjuster - When dealing with an insurance adjuster you need to be smart and watch what you say because it could later be used against you.
+Insurance companies have professionals working for them, so you should consider having a professional on your side.
+If you decide to hire an injury attorney, then your attorney will deal with the insurance company on your behalf.

 3. Keep documentation - You should document your damages by keeping a diary or journal of how you are feeling.
-Your diary or journal will help you prove the extent of your damages, and can mean a higher evaluation of your claim.
-This includes keeping doctors excuses for missed work and keeping track of time you miss work for doctors’ appointments.
-Also, you should review any medical bills or explanation of benefits forms that you receive from your health insurance company;
+Your diary or journal will help you prove the extent of your damages and can mean a higher evaluation of your claim.
+This includes keeping doctors' excuses for missed work and keeping track of the time you miss work for doctors’ appointments.
+Also, you should review and retain any medical bills or explanation of benefits forms that you receive from your health insurance company.

 If you would like to learn more about how to deal with the insurance company involved in your case, you should request a copy of one of our books that reveal your rights and responsibilities under Iowa law.
 You can click on the link above to find the book best suited to your case.
-For immediate assistance or to schedule your no cost personal injury or workmans' compensation case evaluation, CALL 641-792-3595 and ask for Corey or Erik.
+For immediate assistance or to schedule your no-cost personal injury or workers' compensation case evaluation, contact us online or CALL (641) 792-3595 and ask for Corey or Erik.